phorton1/Arduino-fridgeController/docs/design.md

   *NO_SD* if there is/was a problem initializing the SD, or *ELOG* if there is a problem logging (bad RTP)

-Note that the SD is crucial for logging data, and without it, the Logfile will contain many errors.
+Note that the SD used for the logfile, and is crucial for logging data.
+Without it, the serial debugging output will contain many errors.
 Note also that having the device successfully connect as a STAtion and getting NTP time from the internet is also crucial to data logging.

 ### Other Screens